 The Audit Committee consists of Messrs.
 Brady (Chair), Boushie, Frisby, Keane and Kim, each of whom is independent within the meaning of the NASDAQ Stock Market, LLC director independence standards as currently in effect.
-The Board of Directors has determined that Messrs.
-Brady, Boushie, Frisby, Keane and Kim are each an "audit committee financial expert" as defined under federal securities laws.
+The Board of Directors has determined that it has more than one "audit committee financial expert" as defined under federal securities laws serving on its Audit Committee.
 Information regarding the functions performed by the Committee is set forth in the "Report of the Audit Committee" included in this proxy statement.
-The Audit Committee held six meetings in 2019.
-Each member of the Audit Committee attended at least 75% of the meetings of the Audit Committee held in 2019, other than Mr. Keane who joined the Board in December 2019 and attended all meetings held after joining the Board.
-The Audit Committee is governed by a written charter approved by the Board of Directors that is posted on the "Corporate Governance" of the Company's website https://investors.astronics.com/corporate-governance.
+The Audit Committee held six meetings in 2021.
+Each member of the Audit Committee attended at least

+75% of the meetings of the Audit Committee held in 2021 except for Mr. Boushie who attended 67% of the meetings.
+The Audit Committee is governed by a written charter approved by the Board of Directors that is posted on the "Corporate Governance" section of the Company's website at https://investors.astronics.com/corporate-governance.